iliailia/comparison-circuit-over-fq/README.md

 + `N`: the number of values to be sorted (see Section 4.1 of the paper).

 By default, the sorting algorithm uses the univariate circuit.

+### Minimum of an array
+To test the minimum function, run this command

+    ./min_max_circuit p d m q l N T runs print_debug_info

+where
++ `N`: the number of values in the input array.
++ `T`: the number of tournament stages.

+Other arguments have the same meaning as above.
+The univariate circuit is used here by default.